 Thankfully though, this doesn’t form the main focus of the story and works well for it.
-Had it been revealed that they weren’t any Predators I would have been really disappointing but the reveal throws a nice kink in the works that help to keep it fresh.
+Had it been revealed that they weren’t any Predators I would have been really disappointed but the reveal throws a nice kink in the works that help to keep it fresh.
 I would have liked to have seen a little more of the dynamic between the islanders and the Predators and some more details of their interactions over the years.

 Speaking of wooden masks, the Predators in Predator: Hunters are devoid of any of their technology which was something I found myself quite liking too.
 While it may have given this specialized team of Predator hunters a slight upper hand, it also really showcased just how threatening the Predators are.
 It’s not just their technology that makes them effective.